simplenetes-io/simplenetes_io/docs/INSTALLING.md

 ## Prerequisites
 To run pods locally you will need `podman version>=1.8.1` installed and `slirp4netns` to run pods as rootless.
 To install Podman and slirp4netns please refer to the official documentation: https://podman.io/getting-started/installation
 Alternatively, check your distribution's package manager.
-It's usually not more complicated than `sudo pacman -S podman`.
+It's usually not more complicated than `sudo apt-get install podman`.

 Since Podman being root-less we want to allow non-root users to bind ports from 80 and upwards.

-This row should be put into 1/etc/sysctl.conf`:
+This row should be put into `/etc/sysctl.conf`:
 `net.ipv4.ip_unprivileged_port_start=80`

+Then issue `sudo sysctl --system`.

 ## Installing `sns`
 `sns` is a standalone executable, written in POSIX-compliant shell script and will run anywhere there is Bash/Dash/Ash installed.
 It interacts with a few programs in the OS, such as `grep`, `awk`, `date` and others.
-The usage of these tools is tailored to work under both Linux and BSD variants such as OSX.
+The usage of these tools is tailored to work under both GNU/Linux, BusyBox/Linux and BSD variants such as OSX.
 It might even run under Windows WSL.

 Install straight from GitHub, as:
 ```sh